Skip to content

 Possible reasons (in order of likelihood):

 1. The phrase isn't in any indexed chunk.
-Try a broader query or check /scan.
+Try a broader query or check /index.

-2. The relevant file isn't indexed. /scan lists files; add the missing path with /add-doc-profile.
+2. The relevant file isn't indexed. /index lists files; add the missing path with /add-doc-profile.

 For each case: